worthyox/dwm/README.md

 dwm is an extremely fast, small, and dynamic window manager for X.

+## Patches and features

+- swallow: if a program run from a terminal would make it inoperable, it temporarily takes its place to save space.
+- scratchpads: allows for multiple different scratchpad windows assigned to different keybinds
+- sticky: easily make a client visible on all tags (make it "sticky").
+- movestack: move windows up and down in the master and stack layout.
+- shiftview: function to shift current view left/right.
+- actualfullscreen: actually toggle fullscreen instead of hiding the bar and entering monocle layout.
+- fullgaps: adds gaps between client windows.
+Similar to gaps, but contains additional functionality.
+- autostart: runs dwmblocks on startup
+- hide_vacant_tags: hides vacant tags
+- statuscmd: clickable bar

 ## Requirements

 In order to build dwm you need the Xlib header files.